tien-endotchang/focused-patch-KOA/README.md

 **Instructions:**
 1. Open and run the `shape_patch_kl.ipynb` notebook.
 2. Make sure to set the paths to your DICOMs, landmark files, and KL grade file within the notebook.
-3. This notebook will generate and save two crucial files:
+3. This notebook will generate and save two files:
     *   `id_shapeLR_V00.npz`: Contains patient IDs, landmark coordinates, and KL grades.
     *   `./data/knee_patches_patient_grouped_16_100.h5`: The main dataset file containing the processed patches, ready for training.